Felly Bull

 Piri Piri Spatchcock Duck and Cumin Potatoes

-• Gressingham duck hot pot in square oven dish on green and white towel
+• Gressingham duck hot pot in a square oven dish sitting on a green and white towel.

 Gressingham Duck Hot Pot